60 BEST Things To Do In Ireland in 2023

 If you plan on heading over to the west coast of Ireland, then one site you simply can’t afford to miss out on are the Cliffs of Moher.

-The whole way up the coast you are greeted by incredible cliff views, but Cliffs of Moher are the most impressive.
+The whole way up the coast you are greeted by incredible cliff views, but the Cliffs of Moher are the most impressive.

 Stretching as high as 700 feet, they make for some incredible walking opportunities.